Seana Bhraigh past visits.

 This place has so many memories a remote mountain yet a huge part of my life.
 I stayed here on many nights with team member’ after long days.
 Among these memories are of a great pal the Team Leader of Assynt MRT Phil Jones was killed here in an avalanche in Feb 1991 it seems so many years ago.

-I spent many nights in my youth in the big walks in 1976 on my N- S traverse of Scotland; these were huge days when we were fit.
+I had spent many nights in my youth in the big walks in 1976 on my N- S traverse of Scotland; these were huge days when we were fit.
 The MBA Bothy was a great place to be and the situation incredible with the classic ridge and scramble just outside the door.
 This mountain is a great winter wander along a remote ridge well worth the walk in.
 It was also a great place to spend the night and with the new bothy and a fire.
 It’s well worth taking some coal or wood.
 The wander round the Corrie rim in good weather is wonderful it’s a huge classic Corrie and if you see the Goats it’s a marvellous sight.

 Its hard to believe I also ran a winter course in 1980 with Valley MRT and we climbed a few routes in winter a couple of of new routes over 5 days with my great friend Mark Sinclair (RIP).
 These routes were never reported in the Guides and I hope to go back again in winter to have a look.
 It is an incredibly wild place and one of great beauty yet those who approach the hill from the other side see little of these huge Corries.